claydiffrient/tabletop/README.md

 Something else that might come in handy is directly running `bin/clientdev` which does almost the same as `npm run compile` however it will watch for changes and recompile on the fly.
 It also does not do any optimization to the output.

+### Slack Reporting

+Inside the `bin/` directory one of the scripts is `postWinningVote` this is ideal to put on a scheduler so that you can announce in a slack channel what the winning vote on a given day is.
+I use Heroku Scheduler to perform this each day just before our groups lunch game time.
+All settings are configured via environment variables or through settings in the `node-config` files described below.

 ### Contributing